 Read more: University Applications: Thinking Outside The Box

-However you want to invest, you need to choose a simple, flexible way that gives you every chance of success in providing for your child’s future.
+However you wish to invest, choose a simple, flexible way that gives you every chance of success in providing for your child’s future.
 Without a helping hand, your child’s hopes and dreams might remain just that.
 But with sensible financial planning, you can help make them a reality.
-One thing is certain – the earlier you start to save, the better their start to adulthood (financial and otherwise) will be.
-Do feel free to get in touch if you’d like to know more about how to start saving.
+One thing is certain: the earlier you start to save, the better their start to adulthood (financial and otherwise) will be.